-That exactly what happened with Alok Kejriwal, founder, Mobile2win, who recently talked about the ‘toughest decision’ in his life.
-The decision being agreeing to exit from his own company, because the investors wanted him to do so and that was the only possible way to save the company and help it raise its next round of funding.
-It may be concerned with you but if you are a upcoming entrepreneur or having a company backed with few VC’s it may be a good Case Study for you :
+That exactly what happened with Alok Kejriwal, founder, Mobile2win, who talked about the ‘toughest decision’ in his life.
+The decision is agreeing on to exit from his own company because the investors wanted him to do so and that was the only possible way to save the company and help it raise its next round of funding.
+It may be concerned with you but if you are an upcoming entrepreneur or having a company backed with few VC’s, it may be a good case study for you.

-By 2005, a company I had co-founded called Mobile2win (originally started in China in 2001 and then brought into India in 2003) was sailing…
+By 2005, a company I (Alok Kejriwal) had co-founded called Mobile2win (originally started in China in 2001 and then brought into India in 2003) was sailing.

 We were first movers in the India Mobile VAS (value added services) space and things were looking up – thanks to all our learnings in China.
 The first Indian Idol voting platform had been successfully handled by us (and ever since) and Sony India had made us a long-term partner.
 We were partnering with lots of media companies, selling our mobile games on Vodafone and creating creative marketing platforms.
 Rajiv Hiranandani – head of the business was doing a great job.